-EthicsPoint is a confidential website and 24-hour hotline that employees can use to report workplace concerns without fear of retaliation.
-It is operated by a third-party company specializing in workplace incident reporting for multi-national companies.
-Employee relations and inappropriate behavior, including discriminatory behavior, may be among the types of issues that employees report, and the company addresses because of this service.
-EthicsPoint contact information is made readily available to employees throughout the company.
-Employees are also encouraged to contact their management team, Human Resources or the Office of the General Counsel.
+EthicsPoint is a confidential website and 24-hour available to employees throughout the company. hotline that employees can use to report workplace Employees are also encouraged to contact their concerns without fear of retaliation.
+It is operated management team, Human Resources or the Office by a third-party company specializing in workplace of the General Counsel. incident reporting for multi-national companies.
+Information on our activities on this topic including Employee relations and inappropriate behavior, our 10-step diversity action plan and supporting including discriminatory behavior, may be among employees at all stages of their careers please see the types of issues that employees report, and the pages 38-41 of our 2021 ESG Report. company addresses because of this service.
+EthicsPoint contact information is made readily